Increasing knowledge in the enterprise in the time of the pandemic. How to switch employees to remote learning?

 Taking care of hundreds or thousands of people in the company, it is difficult to react quickly when something disturbing happens.
 Thanks to the support of artificial intelligence and the reporting function, it is easy to quickly notice areas or departments which require special attention and care, e.g. departments with lowered results or employees who stopped developing during WFH.

 In addition to providing a platform for building, sharing, and tracking courses, AI learning platforms are used to build relationships and motivate employees, no matter what the conditions.
 Due to mechanisms such as gamification, employees share goals and reasons to communicate with one another more often.
 Consequently, they also become more effective in everyday tasks as a team.

 If you want your business to start reaping the benefits of using an AI Learning Platform, you have two options – and we can help you with both.
 The first solution is creating your own training platform from scratch.
 This solution mainly applies to very unusual requirements regarding the courses themselves or the existing infrastructure.

 The other choice is to use already existing solutions and adjust them to your own needs.
 In most cases, this is the optimal scenario, as it is much faster and definitely cheaper than building an e-learning platform from scratch.
 We have created the best learning management system – Samelane.
 It is a solution for all modern enterprises, not only in the times of a pandemic.
 It allows you to manage the entire process of employee training – from creating courses to monitoring effects and reporting results.
-A free demo of the product can be downloaded at https://samelane.com/book-a-demo/.
+A free demo of the product can be downloaded to try Samelane in action.